-The company that agrees to buy your invoices – an invoice financier – might be an independent specialist or could be part of your bank or another High Street financial institution.
+The invoice financing company that agrees to buy your invoices, called an invoice financier, might be an independent specialist or could be part of your bank or another High Street financial institution.

-Invoice financing offers you greater flexibility, by providing faster access to capital, but this carries a cost, which can be comparatively expensive.
+Invoice financing offers you greater flexibility by providing faster access to capital, making it an excellent solution for small businesses.
+However, this option carries a cost, which can be comparatively expensive.

-So, if you are being driven to consider this route by the need to access cash in the short-term, you should consider other finance solutions too: bank loans, peer-to-peer lending, asset-based finance, leasing and hire purchase are all potential solutions to a situation where short-term funds are needed.
+So, if you are being driven to consider this route by the need to access cash in the short-term, you should consider other finance solutions too, all of which can offer short-term funds when needed, such as:

-In the UK, two basic types of invoice financing are available, through factoring or invoice discounting.
+In the UK, two basic types of invoice financing are available, factoring or invoice discounting.

 This usually involves transferring your entire sales ledger to the invoice financier, who will pay you a percentage of the invoice value within 48 hours (usually around 85).
 They then take on the responsibility for collecting the money owed by your customers.

-Invoice trading uses an online platform to allow you to obtain finance from individual investors (or groups of investors), in a way that is similar to peer-to-peer lending.
+Invoice trading uses an online platform to obtain finance from individual investors (or groups of investors) in a similar way to peer-to-peer lending.
 It means you don’t have to sell your entire sales ledger to a factoring company.